-Charing Cross Hospital Glenister Lecture Theatre
+Charing Cross Hospital Drewe Lecture Theatre (Reynolds Building)

 The closest tube is Baron's Court.
 Come out of the tube station, and turn right, and then walk through Hammersmith cemetery towards Charing Cross